LEARN FROM OUR MAKERS

 Our project highlights the possibilities of creating a teacher education environment where students are able to support each other in articulating their cultural stories and lived histories.

 David's Prisms with Mismatched Holes

 HOW HE STARTED

 David was student-teaching in a kindergarten class and brought a lived history with caring teachers to the course.
-Although David had already decided to work on re-creating an already-existing manipulative with a fellow PMT in the course, David submitted his first video interview with a student with Autism Spectrum Disorder from his kindergarten class, Vincent.
-Upon watching it, the TE was struck by David and Vincent’s warm interactions and careful calibrations of each other’s movements on the classroom floor and suggested to David the idea of designing a new manipulative centered on Vincent.
-David, in turn, opens to accepting responsibility for Vincent’s care, sharing and utilizing Vincent’s knowledge and love of diverse shapes to pose a new goal of designing regular polygons for Vincent to tessellate.
+David initially decided to work on re-creating an already-existing manipulative with a fellow PMT in the course.
+He submitted his first video interview with “Vincent,” a student with Autism Spectrum Disorder from his kindergarten class.
+Upon watching the video, the TE was struck by David and Vincent’s warm interactions and careful calibrations of each other’s movements on the classroom floor and suggested to David the idea of designing a new manipulative centered on Vincent.
+David opens to accepting responsibility for Vincent’s care, sharing and utilizing Vincent’s knowledge and love of diverse shapes to pose a second design idea of regular polygons for Vincent to tessellate.